Ridvanov-Belochevski/Project_Codes/README.md

 # Project_Codes

-Created initially for personal use, Project_Codes is a python module that simplifies the extraction of projects data from the World Bank Standard Reports data platform.
-It offers a collection of classes and functions which accept arguments that allows the user to specify the parameters of the data to be extracted and returns the data extracted as a Pandas DataFrame.
-The module also allows the user to perform simple aggregation and visualization of projects data by key variables such as Approval Fiscal Year, Regions, Global Practice, Lending Instrument, Sectors and Theme portfolio data.
+Created initially for personal use, proj_codes is a python module that simplifies the extraction of projects sector and themes data from the World Bank projects data platform.
+It offers a collection of Classes and functions which accept arguments that allows users to specify the parameters of the data they wish to extract and returns the data extracted as a Pandas DataFrame.
+The module also allows the user to perform simple aggregation and visualization of the extracted data by key variables such as Approval Fiscal Year, Regions, Global Practice, Lending Instrument, Sectors and Themes categories.

-See documetation in the file titled "Usage Example".